 Starting university can be overwhelming at the best of times, not to mention in the middle of a global pandemic.

-At the heart of the program is Orientation TV (OTV).
+At the heart of Orientation Our Way, is Orientation TV (OTV).
 In this blog, we’ve asked our events team to answer some of your burning questions about OTV and explain why it’s the best way to prepare for your first term.

 Continue reading Prepare for your studies with OTV

-In Term 2, CQUni is delivering a new personalised online Orientation experience, giving you more session options and the flexibility to learn about the topics that matter to you.
+In Term 1, 2021 CQUni is delivering a personalised online Orientation experience, giving you more session options and the flexibility to learn about the topics that matter to you.

-The interactive and personalised program will connect you with lecturers, support staff, alumni, and your fellow students – all from the comfort of home.
+The interactive and personalised program will connect you with lecturers, support staff, alumni, and your fellow students, online and on-campus.
 Whether you’re a new or continuing student, there’s something for everyone with Orientation Our Way.